iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/json-yaml-schema-for-wharf-ci-yml.md

 that most editors use to have YAML syntax and intellisense, has support for JSON schemas.

-Wharf has such a schema for their `.wharf-ci.yml` file.
+Wharf has such a schema for our `.wharf-ci.yml` file.

 ## The JSON schema